 Two tiers are available: Foundation and Higher.
-The qualification consists of three equally weighted written examination papers each paper is I hour and 30 minutes long.
+The qualification consists of three equally weighted written examination papers, each paper is 1 hour and 30 minutes long.

 Each paper has a range of question types; some questions will be set in both mathematical and non-mathematical contexts.
-The qualification will be graded and certificated on a nine grade scale from 9 to 1 where 9 is the highest grade, with foundation tier: grades 1 to 5 and higher tier: grades 4 to 9 (grade 3 allowed).
-Throughout the course students will be regularly assessed each term and as the end of the course approaches students will be given time to hone their exam technique.
+The qualification will be graded and certificated on a nine grade scale from 9 to 1 where 9 is the highest grade.
+There are two tiers: foundation tier (grades 1-5) and higher tier (grades 4-9).
+Throughout the course pupils will be regularly assessed each term and as the end of the course approaches pupils will be given time to hone their exam technique.

-Within years 10 & 11 it is an expectation that pupils will take more time to do independent studies.
+Within Years 10 and 11 it is an expectation that pupils will take more time to do independent studies.
 As well as the minimum expectation, such as completing all classwork and homework, pupils should take the initiative and time to revise content regularly, throughout the course, and not wait until the pressure of examinations is imminent.